Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/masked-select/masked-select.md

 - `input`: The input tensor from which elements will be selected.
 - `mask`: A boolean tensor of the same shape as input, where `True` indicates the elements to be selected.
-- `out`: If provided, the result will be written to this tensor.
-It is an optional parameter.
+- `out` (Optional): A tensor to store the result.
+If provided, the selected elements will be written to this tensor instead of creating a new one.

 ## Example